PUT WHAT MATTERS FIRST WITH FABRAZYME®

 Fabrazyme can cause serious side effects, including:

-Severe Allergic (anaphylaxis) and Hypersensitivity Reactions
+Severe Allergic Reactions Including Anaphylaxis

 Infusion-Associated Reactions

-Please see full Prescribing Information for Fabrazyme.
+Please see full Prescribing Information, including Boxed WARNING

 IMPORTANT SAFETY INFORMATION